SilenZcience/cat_win/DOCUMENTATION.md

 Skips every Line that does not contain any matched Patterns or queried Substrings.
 Literals or Patterns to look for can be set using the <a href="#findx-findx">find=X, find&#42889;X</a> and <a href="#matchx-matchx">match=X, match&#42889;X</a> Keywords.
+Additionally the Config Element `grep_context_lines` can be set to define how many Lines before and after each Match will be displayed in order to provide Context.
 Using this Argument in Uppercase (-G, --GREP) will ONLY display the parts of each Line that matched any Pattern or Literal.
 Should multiple Queries be found in the same Line they will be seperated by Comma.
+The Seperator can be changed using the `grep_query_separator` Config Element.
 The Uppercase Variant of this Parameter has Priority (over the Lowercase Variant as well as <a href="#--nk---nokeyword">--nk, --nokeyword</a>).

 ```console